kofimuad/alx-system_engineering-devops/0x00-shell_basics/README.md

 ## Task 16
 ### Clean Emacs
 A scripts that deletes all files in the current working directory that ends with ~

+## Task 17
+### Tree
+A scripts that creates directory welcome/ /welcome/to and /welcome/to/school in the working directory.
+Using just 2 lines and 2 spaces >> 102-tree